kenko911/OMatG/README.md

 ## Installation

-Install the dependencies (see [pyproject.toml](pyproject.toml)) and the `omg` package itself by running `pip install .` or `pip install -e .` for editable mode (recommended for developers) within the base directory of this repository.
+Install the dependencies (see [pyproject.toml](pyproject.toml)) and the `omg` package itself by running `pip install .` within the base directory of this repository.
+For editable mode (recommended for developers), use `pip install -e .` instead.
 You can use any Python version between 3.10 and 3.13.

-If the code in this repository changes, for standard installation the command has to be executed again to also change the code of the installed package; for editable mode any changes in code are directly available in the installed omg package.
+If the code in this repository changes, the command `pip install .` has to be executed again to also change the code of the installed package.
+If you installed `omg` in editable mode, any changes in code are directly available in the installed `omg` package.

 > **NOTE**: Installing PyTorch 2.7 based on the correct compute platform as described on the
-> [PyTorch webpage](https://pytorch.org/get-started/locally/) before installing `omatg` can help minimize sources of
+> [PyTorch webpage](https://pytorch.org/get-started/locally/) before installing `omg` can help minimize sources of
 > installation errors.
 The same applies to
 > [PyG 2.6](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) and
 > [PyTorch Scatter 2.1](https://github.com/rusty1s/pytorch_scatter?tab=readme-ov-file).